 The new year has arrived.
 Holiday gift giving is officially over.
 Like other families, mine is enjoying their presents – especially the electronic ones.
 While purchasing new devices and setting them up has gone smoothly, obtaining help to address product questions has been easy in some cases and frustrating in others.
 No matter how much I love a product, if getting help requires a high level of effort, I often return the item and tell friends to shop elsewhere.
 Continue Reading →

 Customers have increasingly high expectations and demands for better shopping experiences.
-We just ended the holiday season, when purchasing is at its highest, but customers pay attention to their experiences and make buying decisions based on satisfaction all year round.
+While the holiday season is a time when purchasing is at its highest, customers pay attention to their experiences and make buying decisions based on satisfaction ALL YEAR ROUND!

 According to Forrester, “84% of companies aspire to be customer experience leaders, but only 1 out of 5 deliver good or great CX.”
-For many years, I have worked in the field and studied Customer Experience.
-So, I understand why.
-Here are some tips on how to be truly customer-centric, not just to say it.
+Do you ever wonder why that’s true?
+Well, I can explain having worked in the Customer Experience (CX) field for many years and a consumer of products and services.
+I’ve witnessed bad CX and brands who are Doing CX Right.
+I’m sharing both instances so you can truly be customer-centric, not just say it.
 Continue Reading →